SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 clever - (adjective) having or showing the ability to learn and understand things quickly and easily:
 Judy has never been very clever, but she tries hard.
-UK Fiona is very clever at physics.
+Fiona is very clever at physics.

 tidy (ORDERED) - (adjective) having everything ordered and arranged in the right place, or liking to keep things like this:
 The house was clean and tidy.